 At WorkBright, we understand the value of showing appreciation and caring for our employees, customers, and the people around us.
-We’ve shared a ton of employee appreciation ideas on the blog before, and today we wanted to share a special blog post about showing appreciation to help employers through this current pandemic.
+We’ve shared a ton of employee appreciation ideas on the blog before, and today we wanted to share a special blog post about showing appreciation during COVID-19.
+Let’s help our employees get through the current pandemic by showing how much we care!

 1. Send Out Handwritten Thank You Notes